ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** The system failed to create a thread attribute.

-**Action:** Check the call stack from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+**Action:** Check the call stack from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x303DC ( 197596) qpERR_FATAL_THREAD_ATTR_SET_BOUND Failed to invoke the